LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

         2. Reject if: $$u>\alpha$$, s.t. $$x_{n+1} = x_n$$

-Now we'll see when an asymmetric proposal distribution can do better than a symmetric one, we'll look at the two algorithms side-by-side[^7].
+Now we'll see when an asymmetric proposal distribution can do better than a symmetric one; we'll look at the two algorithms side-by-side[^7].

 [^7]: Although special note, they aren't really "two" algorithms it's just that the Metropolis is a _specific case_ of the Metropolis-Hastings

-For the distribution that we're trying to model we'll use the [Gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution) with $$\alpha=2$$ and our two proposal distributions will be a normal distribution with a standard deviation of 0.5 for our symmetric distribution and a [log-normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution) with $$\sigma=0.5$$ for our asymmetric distribution.
+For the distribution that we're trying to model, we'll use the [Gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution) with $$\alpha=2$$ and our two proposal distributions will be a normal distribution with a standard deviation of 0.5 for our symmetric distribution and a [log-normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution) with $$\sigma=0.5$$ for our asymmetric distribution.

 Additionally, [arviz](https://python.arviz.org/en/stable/) can estimate the number of _effective_ samples.